Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

-Our study revealed significant gaps in coverage: 113 vulnerabilities from our taxonomy remain unaddressed.
+\geriKeyPoint{3}{ Our study revealed significant coverage gaps: 113 vulnerabilities in our taxonomy remain unaddressed.
 Many tools lack clear information about which Solidity versions they support, making it difficult to assess their applicability.
 Tools rarely specify their compatibility with the Solidity pragma.
 As the language evolves, changes introduced in new versions can significantly affect the performance of the tools.
 Even if a tool is designed to detect a specific vulnerability, its effectiveness may vary across different Solidity versions.
 This often leads to inconsistent results and an increased likelihood of false positives.
+Moreover, entire categories are not covered by detection tools. }